gakalmar/Notes/14_OOP with C#.md

                     - Control Over Inheritance: With abstract classes, you can control the inheritance hierarchy.
 Subclasses are tightly coupled to the abstract class, which can be both an advantage and a disadvantage depending on the context.
                     - Base Behavior and Properties: If you have common fields or base behavior (methods) that should be shared across all subclasses, an abstract class can be a good choice.
                     - Future Extensions: If you anticipate that your base class will need to add new methods or properties in the future, an abstract class is a safer bet, as adding new methods to an interface would break existing implementations.

+        - **THE REPOSITORY PATTERN:**
+            - Used to simulate a repository, that we can use to perform our SQL queries:
+                - The **primary goal** of the Repository Pattern is to create an abstraction layer between the data access layer and the business logic layer of an application
+                - Abstraction of data layer:  the business logic doesn't need to know whether the data is coming from a database, a web service, or another source
+                - Helps **layered architecture**, by separationg this functionality into a separate class (it also helps SRP - each class is responsible for one thing!)
+        - Constists of:
+            - Methods to perform operations (CRUD operations)
+            - Methods that prepare the operations (Get single user (returns `User` type) / Get all users ( returns `IEnumerable` type))

+                    public interface IUserRepository
+                    {
+                        // CRUD: operations
+                        void Create(string userName, string password);
+                        void DeleteAll();
+                        void Update(int id, string userName, string password)

+                        // Preparations:
+                        User Get(int id);
+                        IEnumerable<User> GetAll();
+                    }

 ## PROCESS OF MODELING:
 - **Process of modeling overview:**